What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 To prevent the sun from heating your home, hang blackout curtains or some light-blocking shades.
 This will ultimately help cut down on cooling costs since your window treatments will be blocking the sun and heat from coming in.

-“I also leave my blinds closed in summer and made heavy curtains out of thick fabric for my bedroom to keep the sun out better.” – Mary
+“I leave my blinds closed in summer and made heavy curtains out of thick fabric for my bedroom to keep the sun out better.” – Mary

 6. Invest in a high-efficiency unit for better cooling power.